Processes for external contributors

 Besides engineering contributors, consider also the non-engineering contributors.
 Not every contributor understands Git.
 Many marketers and product managers might want to contribute to docs but not understand Git well enough to use it correctly.
 They might type enough commands to get something to commit but then actually create massive conflicts and other issues for everyone else.
 You’ll have to sort all this out.
 Alternatively, you might end up just taking input requests that they describe in tickets.

-Also note if you permission external contributors to author and publish content, you allow them to introduce new content into your document repository that hasn’t been vetted and reviewed by your team.
+Also note if you give external contributors permissions to author and publish content, you allow them to introduce new content into your document repository that hasn’t been vetted and reviewed by your team.
 If you review the content, you might find that these contributors are much more sloppy about writing than you are, committing broken links, incorrectly cased product names, bad grammar, broken formatting, eternal paragraphs, and other embarrassing issues.
 Will others understand that commits from these external contributors weren’t actually written by your team?

-Some groups might not want to join in the same doc repo as your team’s repo but instead create their own based on the theme and other tools setup you created.
+Some groups might not want to join in the same doc repo as your team’s repo but instead create their own repo based on the theme and other tools setup you created.
 Different static site generator tools handle theming better than others, but a separate repo might end up duplicating many theme files that these contributing teams actually don’t want to maintain and update.
 You might help set up a team with a new instance of the theme, only to find that they never update the theme files as the original theme evolves.

 After dealing with so many support cases, broken builds, and poor content committed by external teams, we decided to pivot to more of a GitHub-pull-request model.
 In this model, rather than giving contributors permissions as full-fledged authors in a repository, we required them to submit pull requests (aka “code reviews” in some build systems) for their contributions.